 Expanding surveillance of heat-illness in Nebraska will mean creating new opportunities to develop tailored prevention recommendations.
 If we can identify populations who are at higher risk, such as like workers or older adults, we can inform our partners to target specific interventions around these high-risk populations.
 These interventions can include issuing health alerts during heat waves and triaging services like cooling centers.

-Additional Project #3 Title: Plan and Design a CASPER Community Assessment in Nebraska Project #3 Type: Major Project
+Additional Project #3 Title: Enhance Plans for Community Assessment for Public Health Emergency Response Project #3 Type: Major Project